mir-group/phoebe/doc/sphinx/source/theory/thEpa.rst

    \to
    g^2_{\nu} (\epsilon_{\boldsymbol{k}n}, \epsilon_{\boldsymbol{k}+\boldsymbol{q}m})

-There can be various ways of doing this averaging procedure on :math:`g`.
+There are multiple ways to perform this averaging procedure for :math:`g`.
-In Phoebe, we implemented a gaussian quadrature procedure.
+In Phoebe, we implemented the Gaussian quadrature procedure, which is referred to as a "moving least squares averaging" or EPA-MLS, in the original work.
-In this approach, the electron-phonon is approximated as a weighted sum of the electron-phonon coupling computed from an ab-initio code:
+In this approach, the averaged electron-phonon coupling for each bin is approximated as a weighted sum of the electron-phonon coupling computed directly by a first principles code,

 .. math::
    g^2_{\nu} (\epsilon_1,\epsilon_2)